KotaroTanabe/MyMahjong/README.md

   - `tanyao` (all simples)
   - `chiitoitsu` (seven pairs)
   - `yakuhai` triplets of winds or dragons
+- Seat wind assignment and dealer rotation

 -**Not Yet Implemented**

-- Round and seat wind tracking or dealer rotation
+- Round progression with changing round winds
 - Additional yaku and detailed fu/han scoring
 - Riichi, dora indicators and other advanced rules